sshalem/JAVA/_8_Threads_Java_Concurrency/README.md

 we will se that [**callable**](#-) is in combination with [**Future**](#-) . </br>
 Since [**callable**](#-) returns a value, the [**Future**](#-) will wait for that value at a certain time in the FUTURE. </br>

+[Future](#-) is a place holder for a value that will arrive in some time in the FUTURE, based on how long the call() operations takes

 ```java
 import java.util.Random;
 import java.util.concurrent.Callable;